-Another example for an ambiguous content model:
+• Another example for an ambiguous content model: <!
+ELEMENT E ((A, B) | (A, C))>

-'''

-<!ELEMENT E ((A, B) | (A, C))>

-'''

-When the parser sees the element A, it does not know which path to follow in the content model.
+When the parser sees the element A, it does not know which path to follow.

-This requirement simplifies the task of checking the input with respect to a given DTD.
+• This requirement simplifies the task of checking the input with respect to a given DTD.

 There are standard techniques for generating a nondeterministic finite automaton for a given regular expression.
-Normally, one would need to translate this into a deterministic automaton, which can lead to an exponential increase in the number of states.
 SGML and XML are restricted in such a way that the constructed automaton is already deterministic.
+Some XML Parsers accept nondeterministic content models.